mistval/yozakura/README.md

 1. **Start the server in debug mode** — run the **Debug Server** launch configuration.
 This starts the server with the Node debugger attached.
 2. **Start the client** — run the client with `npm run dev --prefix client`.
 3. **Attach to the client** — run the **Debug Client** launch configuration, which opens Chrome against the running client and attaches the debugger.

+## Bugs and Feature Requests

+Please submit features requests to [Discussions](https://github.com/mistval/yozakura/discussions) and bug reports to [Issues](https://github.com/mistval/yozakura/issues).

+You can also join [my Discord](https://discord.com/invite/S92qCjbNHt) for either purpose or others.